Go To Top

 WyomingNone

 If you realize that you may not be the driver you once were, talk to your physician.
-You may come up with a plan to address your limitations, decide that it is time to give up driving or get a license with limits.
-Some states offer a restricted license, such as not driving at night if that is your problem area.
+You may come up with a plan to address your limitations and decide that it is time to give up driving or get a license with limits.
+Some states offer a restricted license.
+For example, some licenses prohibit driving at night if that is an area of concern for you.

 How does a defensive driver course for seniors work?

-Many insurance companies offer discounts to both teens and seniors who take a defensive driving course.
-Contact your insurer to make sure they offer a discount for seniors and get a list of approved defensive driving courses.
+Many insurance companies offer discounts to seniors who take a defensive driving course.
+Contact your insurer to ensure they offer a discount for seniors and get a list of approved defensive driving courses.

 Is car insurance for seniors worth the cost?

 Yes, and it's required in almost every state in the country.
-Legally you cannot be out on the road without basic liability coverage.
-Each state sets its own minimum liability limits which can range from $15,000 to around $50,000.
-If you are not carrying the proper amount of insurance when driving, you will not be legal out on the road.
+Legally, you cannot be out on the road without basic liability coverage.
+Each state sets its own minimum liability limits.

-While collision and comprehensive are not required in any state, if you are not carrying these coverages and your vehicle is damaged or destroyed in an accident you will be covering the cost to repair or replace your vehicle out of pocket.
+While collision and comprehensive are usually not required, if you are not carrying these coverages and your vehicle is damaged or destroyed in an accident, you will be covering the cost to repair or replace your vehicle out of pocket.